DK26/pyrust-keyring/README.md

-# pyrust-keyring
+# rskeyring (Rust Keyring)
-A C-level keyring port from the Rust crate created by hwchen (https://github.com/hwchen/keyring-rs).
+A C-level keyring bind from Rust's crate created by hwchen (https://github.com/hwchen/keyring-rs).

 # Motivation
 Since using _pypi.org_ keyring library to store sensitive data with the PyInstaller library
 isn't possible at the moment due to the error `keyring.errors.NoKeyringError` and since
-it has been like this for a long time now, I've decided to try to port the Rust programming language
+it has been like this for a long time now, I've decided to try to bind the Rust programming language
 keyring library (as I'm still learning it) to Python and been able to do so successfully.

 Tested successfully on Windows 10 to work with PyInstaller.